leanprover-community/repl/README.md

 but currently not for term mode sorries.

 ## Python package
 This repository comes with `pylean`, a package that creates Python bindings for the repl.
+Currently, the python package depends on `pexpect`, and is therefore is only compatible with MacOS/Linux/FreeBSD systems.

 To use the python bindings, first `cd` into the root directory of this repository and run `lake build`.
 Then, run `pip install pylean`.
 Now, you should be able to execute python scripts such as
 ```python